thanhn062/MUSE/README.md

 # Group-Project

 An application that will help you find songs by searching an artist, song title or lyrics.
+Easily create a log in profile that will display your music feed.